luigicapogrosso/HermesBDD/README.md

 ## Contribution guidelines ##

-HermesBDD is not yet feature-complete, and there are still many interesting things left for _you_ to do.
+HermesBDD is not yet feature-complete, and many interesting things remain left for _you_ to do.
 So, this project welcomes contributions and suggestions.
-If you would like to contribute to HermesBDD, or do an internship or thesis, please contact the authors.
+If you would like to contribute to HermesBDD or do an internship or thesis, please don't hesitate to contact the authors.

 ## License ##